 154 Haven Ave.: Bring your bin down to the basement and empty it, including the liner, into the large, central composting bin.

 390 Ft.
-Washington Ave.: Each floor of 390 Ft.
-Washington will have a designated waste deposit room.
-Please bring your apartment's bin down the hall and empty it, including the liner, into the large composting bin.
+Washington Ave.: Bring your bin down to the basement and empty it, including the liner, into the large, central composting bin.

 I don't live in either of these buildings, but I still want to compost.
 What can I do?